Baidu brand protection: How to have smart marketing strategies in China

 2. Your brand struggles to stand out

-In a crowded igaming industry, your brand can get lost without a clear identity.
+In a crowded iGaming industry, your brand can get lost without a clear identity.
 Market saturation means many brands fight for the same customers.
 If your words or looks are unclear, people won’t remember you.
 This weakens your brand positioning and trust.
 Low engagement or mixed messages can mean your brand isn’t hitting the mark.
 If your graphics and words feel too close to others, it’s time for a refresh.

 Update your brand to sharpen your message and stay in people’s minds.
 While it’s crucial to monitor what competitors are doing, don’t just copy them.
 Stand out by showing what makes your brand unique.